urbanobservatory/howbusyistoon/docs/index.md

 ### Technical capacity

+#### Web developer

-#### Web developer (with knowledge of HTML and Markdown to change the content, and CSS to change the overall look and feel)
+The developer should have knowledge of HTML and Markdown to change the content, and CSS to change the overall look and feel.

 You will need someone who is competent in taking the information from GitHub and making this a reality for your location.
 This might also involve changing the overall look and feel to fit with any pre-existing site location.
 Most corporate ICT teams have someone with these skills.